History of Tyler Herro in Timeline

 April 24, 2024: Playoff Career-High 14 Assists

-On April 24, 2024, in Game 2 of the First Round against the Boston Celtics, Tyler Herro put up 24 points, five rebounds, and a playoff career-high 14 assists in a 111–101 victory to even the series.
+On April 24, 2024, in Game 2 of the First Round against the Boston Celtics, Tyler Herro put up 24 points, five rebounds and a playoff career-high 14 assists in a victory.

-On November 12, 2024, Tyler Herro scored 40 points and made 10 three-pointers in a 123–121 overtime loss to the Detroit Pistons, equaling the Heat franchise record for three-pointers made in a game.
+On November 12, 2024, Tyler Herro scored 40 points and made 10 three-pointers in an overtime loss to the Detroit Pistons, equaling the Heat franchise record.

 In a June 2025 livestream, Tyler Herro stated that he didn't "believe in history," specifically denying Christopher Columbus' landing in America, Wilt Chamberlain's 100-point game, and the moon landing.